Dzzs/Projects/README.md

 # Introduction
 This is a central reposity for documetation around some of my home lab and related projects.

+Beyond these projects I have over a decade obsessing over technology and teaching myself as many different aspects of technology as I can, as well as the following certifications.
+- CompTIA A+
+- CompTIA Security+
+- Azure Fundamentals (AZ900)

 ---